PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 guarded reconciliation.
 Confirm whether it performs cleanup or layout maintenance outside its rewrite counter before selecting that boundary.
 Commit and push only; do not create or update a pull request.

+## Safety-fallback unbound reconciliation characterization checkpoint

+`_repair_unbound_nonconstant_operator_inputs_with_layout_transpose()` already
+owns static-shape reconciliation after a positive indexed repair and forwards the repair's current GraphIndex.
+A new positive fixture proves exactly one wrapper-owned reconciliation and confirms that the same ModelIR index is reused.

+The fallback caller nevertheless checks the returned counter and immediately runs a second reconciliation, with no intervening graph or metadata mutation.
+A strict expected-failure AST contract requires `fallback_conv_input_stats` to follow `fallback_unbound_repair_stats` directly, removing only this duplicate full-graph scan.
+The owner invocation, wrapper reconciliation, return schema, following Conv-input owner, and all guards after it remain unchanged.

+Focused indexed-unbound and safety-fallback characterization is `11 passed, 1 xfailed`.
+It also exposed a stale test assumption that removed legacy producer/consumer map-builder attributes still existed; the sentinel monkeypatches now use `raising=False` and still fail if either builder is reintroduced and called.
+The broader sequential fallback-owner, reconciliation, convergence, core, pass-efficiency, architecture, and TensorFlow import-blocking gate is `469 passed, 1 xfailed in 27.76s`.
+Ruff and whitespace validation pass.

+At implementation, delete only the redundant caller-side guard and reconciliation.
+Validate positive/no-op unbound repair, safety fallback, static reconciliation, core, pass efficiency, architecture, and TensorFlow import blocking sequentially.
+Commit and push only; do not create or update a pull request.